-The Physical Therapy Orthopaedic Residency at Mayo Clinic's campus in Rochester, Minnesota, is designed to significantly advance the physical therapy resident's preparation as a provider of patient and client care services in the area of orthopaedic clinical practice.
+The one-year Physical Therapy Orthopaedic Residency at Mayo Clinic's campus in Rochester, Minnesota, is designed to significantly advance your preparation as a provider of patient and client care services in the area of orthopaedic clinical practice.

-The program includes activities that promote the physical therapy resident's continued integration of practice, research and scholarly inquiry consistent with the program's mission and philosophy.
-Residents are licensed physical therapists and receive a stipend and benefit package.
+The program includes activities that promote your continued integration of practice, research and scholarly inquiry consistent with the program's mission and philosophy.

 - Independent patient care